yingqi-chen/myImportantDates/README.md

   }
   ```
 3. PUT /users/:id
   It is used for updating information of a certain user.
-It will receive an object including any of the following key like this:
+It receives an object including any of the following key like this:
   ```
     {
     "eventIDs": [],